Commercial Retail Roofing

 Built Up Flat Roofs

-Similar to built-up roofs, modified bitumen use aspahalt felts, but, have an added rubber or polymer in them to improve the flexibility and durability of the finished product.
+Similar to built-up roofs, modified bitumen use asphalt felts, but, have an added rubber or polymer in them to improve the flexibility and durability of the finished product.
 The single layer of felts is glued to the roof with an adhesive or hot asphalt with propane torches, which melts the asphalt underlayment to the roof.
-A protective surface material is usually apllied to the finished product to coat against extereme weather and moisture.
+A protective surface material is usually applied to the finished product to coat against extreme weather and moisture.

-No matter which type of roof you choose or have already installed on your retail building, make sure you have a professional, licensed and insured roofing company like Mikku and Sons Roofing handle all of your needs.
+No matter which type of roof you choose or have already installed on your retail building, make sure you have a professional, licensed and insured roofing company like Mikku and Sons Roofing handle all of your commercial retail roofing needs.